-As of June 30, 2021, the Corporation was required to account for the Death and Total Disability Fund (DTDF) and for the Reserve for Catastrophic Fund (RCF).
-The DTDF recognizes the claims awarded to the workers (injured employees or its beneficiaries).
+As of June 30, 2022, the Corporation was required to account for the Death and Total Disability Fund (DTDF) and for the Reserve for Catastrophic Fund (RCF).
+The DTDF recognizes the claims awarded to the workers (injured employees or its beneficiaries), while the RCF recognizes the need to maintain a cash reserve for access in an event of catastrophic situation.
 The Corporation maintains a separate account to record the inventory of claims adjudicated, which is part of the liabilities for incurred but unpaid benefits and benefit adjustment expenses, reflected in the accompanying financial statements.
-As of June 30, 2021, the DTDF (adjudged cases) amounted to approximately \$36.4 million, and the investments portfolio serves to fund the obligation incurred.
+As of June 30, 2022, the DTDF (adjudged cases) amounted to approximately \$151.2 million, and the investments portfolio serves to fund the obligations incurred.